SERIY1337/ansible-deploy-amazon-openvpn/Keepalived/README.md

-# Keepalived configuration for 2 proxies
+# Keepalived configuration for two proxy instances

 This is a simple keepalived configuration beetween 2 proxy instances.
 To do this on AWS ec2 was enough problematically, but i done it:blush:
 The essence of the problem is that ip broadcast and multicast does not work on AWS ec2 and the crutch hint which I found somewhere on the Internet is to use ec2-api-tools.
 I took the example of a stranger and used it as a lever for reassign virtual ip-address when one of my proxy is down.
 And its working.
 Thanks, stranger:thumbsup: